jmyerston/greCy/README.md

 # graCy
-A project for building Ancident Greek spaCy models
+A project for building ancient Greek spaCy models

 This spaCy project trains four ancient Greek spaCy models using the [Proiel UD corpus](https://universaldependencies.org/treebanks/grc_proiel/index.html).
 The four standard spaCy models (small, medium, large, and transformer) are build and packaged using the following commands: